oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

       Enter **ORCL** when asked for **ORACLE\_SID** and then press **Enter** (Enter your ORACLE\_SID if that is different).

+      Login to container database(CDB) using sqlplus as shown below.

+      ![Image showing connection to CDB using sqlplus](./images/target-cdb-connection.png)

    c.
-Connect to target pluggable database.
+Switch to pluggable database ORCL_PDB1.

-      Login to CDB using sqlplus as shown below.

-      ![Image showing connection to CDB using sqlplus](./images/target-cdb-connection.png)

       Switch to pluggable database ORCL_PDB1 using below command.

       **alter session set container=ORCL_PDB1;**

    d.
 Verify existence of HR01.EMP table.

+      Execute the below command in pluggable database.

        ```text
        <copy>